joshuacc/ahkpm.dev/content/en/docs/commands/ahkpm_update.md

 ---
 ## Synopsis

-Updates package(s) to the latest version allowed by ahkpm.json.
+Updates the specified package(s), by checking `ahkpm.json`, determining the latest version allowed by the version range listed there, and downloading it to `ahkpm-modules`.

 For example, if you have a dependency on `github.com/user/repo` with version `branch:main`, running `ahkpm update github.com/user/repo` will update the